+Adipotide, aka FTPP or Fat Targeted Proapoptotic Peptide, is a synthetically developed peptidomimetic compound containing pro-apoptotic elements.
+Adipotide was developed to inhibit the proliferation of cancer cells through starvation.
+Research has suggested the impact of the peptide in depriving adipocytes of blood supply, causing them to die and be reabsorbed.
 Adipotide has also been researched for its action in metabolic function, with initial studies performed on monkeys and rodents.
 According to the results, rodents presented a 30% reduction in body weight.
-After 4 weeks of daily administration of adipotide and 4 weeks of no treatment, ten rhesus, obese females had a 39% decrease in fat deposits and 11% reduction in body weight, on average.
+After 4 weeks of daily exposure to Adipotide and 4 weeks of non exposure, ten rhesus-obese females exhibited a 39% decrease in fat deposits and 11% reduction in body weight, on average.
 Researchers continue to consider Adipotide for its potential as a metabolic agent.
-This is due to the reported death of fat cells and the reduction of adipose tissue beneath the skin in initial studies.
-As a result of the reduced adipose tissue, waist circumference, and overall BMI are reduced.
+This is due to the reported death of fat cells and the reduction of adipose tissue in initial studies.
+Adipotide is a synthetic compound with the potential to mitigate adipocytes and reduce an the overall concentration of subcutaneous fat through inducing the termination of cells that supply adipocytes within the blood vessels.
+R. Pasqualini and Dr. W. Arap are responsible for creating Adipotide.
+They reported that Adipotide appeared to deprive adipocytes in the blood, causing their death and reabsorption.
+Research in the peptide is still in its initial preclinical phases.

 Adipotide Peptide Research

-The stereo-chemical structure of this peptide, as presented by molecular analysis, has displayed the potential of Adipotide to bind to 2 particular receptors that are found solely in the blood vessels that feed white adipose tissue.
+Research suggests this peptide acts through the discriminatory killing of cells in the blood vessels that feed white adipose tissue.
+Adipotide may lead to the vessels’ shrinkage (atrophy) and inevitably the death of cells (apoptosis), thus, cutting off the blood supply to adipocytes.
+This, then, may lead to insufficient or no oxygen and blood supply (ischemic injury) to the adipocytes.
+Since the impact is not reversible, the death of fat cells may also be rendered inevitable.
+The stereo-chemical structure of this peptide, as presented by molecular analysis, has displayed the potential of Adipotide to bind to two particular receptors that are found solely in the blood vessels that feed white adipose tissue.
 ANXA-2 and Prohibitin are the particular receptors just mentioned.
-Because of these receptors’ tissue specificity, the peptide has no reported effect on brown adipose tissue, and may not impact the thermogenesis of adaptive, brown fat.
-The thermogenesis of brown fat is particularly important for babies, as they don’t have a large capacity for heat conservation since the ratio of the body’s surface area to its volume prefers higher levels of heat loss.
-White adipose tissue is only produced when consumed energy surpasses used energy.
+Because of these receptors’ tissue specificity, the peptide has no reported impact on brown adipose tissue, and may not impact the thermogenesis of adaptive, brown fat.
+The thermogenesis of brown fat is particularly important just following birth, as the organisms may not typically exhibit a large capacity for heat conservation since the ratio of the body’s surface area to its volume prefers higher levels of heat loss.
+White adipose tissue is considered to be only produced when consumed energy surpasses used energy.

 BMI Obesity and Adiposity